Proposed Osborn Hall Replacement Project

 What if I don't support a replacement facility?

-No matter what the outcome, the current facility needs to be removed as it has reached the end of its life.
+No matter what the outcome, the current facility will be removed in 2025 as it has reached the end of its life.

 What are the next steps?